 IIA Objectives Option 1 - Further Draft Policy: Local policy setting out key contributors to health and wellbeing and requirement for Health Impact Assessment (HIA) of residential development proposals.
-Residual Commentary Option 2 - Local policy setting out key contributors to health and wellbeing but without HIA requirement: rely on Public Health and the Clinical Commissioning Groups (CCGs). local polic To have no cy on health and crely on national Option 4- Preferred Proposed Submission Policy: Local policy setting out key contributors to health and wellbeing and requirement for Health Impact Assessment (HIA) for developments of 25 dwellings / 0.5 hectares or more.
-Residual Commentary Dociduol Commenter Effects Score and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Effects Score and Mitigation 9.
-Land Use and Soils √/0 Criteria d) is likely to have some positive effect on this objective, as the protection and enhancement of food growing opportunities will protect soil resources and minimise the loss of soil to development.
-However, the extent of the benefits may be limited due to the limited availability and scale of such opportunities. √/0 This policy approach is likely to have some positive effect on this objective, as the protection and enhancement of food growing opportunities will protect soil resources and minimise the loss of soil to development.
+Option 2 - Local policy setting out key contributors to health and wellbeing but without HIA requirement: rely on Public Health and the Clinical Commissioning Groups (CCGs).
+Option 3 - To have no local policy on health and wellbeing: rely on national policy.
+Option 4- Preferred Policy Local Plan for Adoption Local policy setting out key contributors to health and wellbeing and requirement for Health Impact Assessment (HIA) for developments of 25 dwellings / 0.5 hectares or more.
+Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation enhancement of food growing opportunities will protect soil resources and minimise the loss of soil to development.
+However, the extent of the benefits may be limited due to the limited availability and scale of such opportunities. and enhancement of food growing opportunities will protect soil resources and minimise the loss of soil to development.
+However, the extent of the benefits may be limited due to the limited availability and scale of such opportunities. creation and enhancement of food growing opportunities will protect soil resources and minimise the loss of soil to development.
 However, the extent of the benefits may be limited due to the limited availability and scale of such opportunities.
-0 This policy is unlikely to have a significant effect on this objective. √/0 Criteria 'c' is likely to have some positive effect on this objective, as the protection, creation and enhancement of food growing opportunities will protect soil resources and minimise the loss of soil to development.
-However, the extent of the benefits may be limited due to the limited availability and scale of such opportunities.
+10. Waste 0 This policy is unlikely to have a significant effect on this objective.
+0 This policy is unlikely to have a significant effect on this objective.
+0 This policy is unlikely to have a significant effect on this objective.
+0 This policy is unlikely to have a significant effect on this objective.